shawnMthompson/web-portfolio/README.md

 This project is licensed under the MIT License.

 # Note:
-Currently (3/4/2024), the contact form is not yet implemented approprately.
-Will use PHP to implement it by Q3 2024.
+Currently (3/4/2024), the contact form is not yet implemented appropriately; I intend to implement it at a later date.

-I intend to continuously develop and expand on this website as I improve and as I learn more technologies that I can incorporate into my web development process (e.g. React, Tailwind, PHP).
-I intend for these three technologies to be implemented into this website by the end of Q3 2024.